JanTrichter/shopify-blank-theme-template/README.md

 ```bash
 theme get --list --password=[yourPassword] --store=[yourStore]
 ```
-`yourPassword`: The password you just created from Theme Access `yourStore`: the domain of your store usually in the format yourstore.myshopify.com
+`yourPassword`: The password you just created from Theme Access<br>
+`yourStore`: the domain of your store usually in the format yourstore.myshopify.com

 5. **Create the config.yml file**